KKowalewski24/offer-verifier/README.md

 * Run `python main.py -h` in order to get information about parameters
 * Run `python main.py -p "OFFER_TITLE" --pdf`
 * Additional parameter `--pdf` generates pdf report

-#### Data Analysis
-* For KMeans K is always set to 2 because only 2 clusters are needed
-* For testing of algorithm downloaded offers can be used in order to save time for downloading
-* Field `feedback_score` from Seller is not added to feature vector but it is used to for choosing cluster with more credible offers